 Many studies offer remuneration, or research credits, to their participants.
 In particular, participating in studies at YNiC will count towards the course requirements of 1st and 2nd year students in the Department of Psychology.

-If you are interesting in taking part in other psychology experiments, please see the Department of Psychology's website: http://www.york.ac.uk/psychology/experiments/
+If you are interested in taking part in other psychology experiments, please see the Department of Psychology's website: https://www.york.ac.uk/psychology/research/participating/

 Information for Volunteers and Participants